tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * **Evaluation:** What is the test testing?
   * Examples of evaluations include "NOTEMPTY" (a value is present), “FOUND” (the value can be found in an authority), “INRANGE” (the value is within an expected range), etc.  See the [Evaluations](../../index.md#62-evaluations-in-test-labels-non-normative) list in the landing page for the BDQ standard.

-This test is a Validation, it is evaluating the Information Element dwc:footprintWKT, and it is evaluating whether there is a value in dwc:footprintWKT, so the label is VALIDATION_FOOTPRINTWKT_NOTEMPTY.
+This Test is a Validation, it is evaluating the Information Element dwc:footprintWKT, and it is evaluating whether there is a value in dwc:footprintWKT, so the label is VALIDATION_FOOTPRINTWKT_NOTEMPTY.
 This label is expected to be a constant that does not change, even in translation.

-In order to support accessibility (the ability of screen readers to read the label in a more human friendly way), and to provide for translations of the name of the test into additional languages we will also want to create a Preferred Label for the test.
+To support accessibility (the ability of screen readers to read the label in a more human friendly way), and to provide for translations of the name of the Test into additional languages we will also want to create a Preferred Label for the Test.

-The Preferred Label for this test could be "Validation dwc:footprintWKT Not Empty".
+The Preferred Label for this Test could be "Validation dwc:footprintWKT Not Empty".
 This Preferred Label is expected to be translated into different languages.

-This gives us the following names for the test:
+This gives us the following names for the Test:
 * **Label** VALIDATION_FOOTPRINTWKT_NOTEMPTY
 * **Preferred Label** Validation dwc:footprintWKT Not Empty